GoogleCloudPlatform/apigee-samples/cloud-functions/docs/cloudshell-tutorial.md

 ```

 What happens?
 You should again see a 403 response code, with a www-authenticate
 header telling you the caller has insufficient scope.
 Why?
+The request included
+an ID token with the correct audience.
+What's missing?

 We need to grant permission to the Proxy Service Account, to invoke the Cloud
 Function.